-If Taiwan’s claim to fame in the 1980s was “Made in Taiwan” products, today most Westerners know if for bubble tea.
+If Taiwan’s claim to fame in the 1980s was “Made in Taiwan” products, today most Westerners know it for bubble tea.

-But in Taiwan, many still prefer the original, iced milk tea with pearls, although you can also find a variety of concoctions at the shops found on just about every corner.
+But in Taiwan, many still prefer the original, iced milk tea with pearls.
+Although you can also find a variety of concoctions at the shops found on just about every corner around Taipei.

 My personal favorite classic pearl milk tea is from the recently opened branches of Tiger Sugar in Shilin Night Market or at Taipei Main Station, which has amazing burned toffee flavor and caramel dripping down the inner sides of the cup, making for great Instagram photos.

 10. Check Off Another Tourist Must-see At Chiang Kai-Shek Memorial Hall

 The city’s second landmark after Taipei 101, Chiang Kai-Shek Memorial Hall honors a controversial figure in Taiwan’s history.